KFMB-TV: Tegna acquires KFMB-TV

 On December 18, 2017, Tegna Inc. announced that it would acquire the KFMB stations for $325 million.
 The sale was completed on February 15, 2018, ending the Meyer family's stewardship of the stations after 53 years.
-On March 12, 2019, former KFMB studios owner Elisabeth Kimmel was arrested for her role in the infamous 2019 college admissions scandal which involved conspiracy to commit mail fraud and honest services mail fraud to boost her son's college admission credentials for pole vaulting.
+On March 12, 2019, former KFMB owner Elisabeth Kimmel, the granddaughter of Midwest Television founder August Meyer, was arrested for her role in the 2019 college admissions scandal, which involved conspiracy to commit mail fraud and honest services mail fraud to boost her son's college admission credentials for pole vaulting.

 KFMB-TV was separated from its radio sisters on March 17, 2020, when Tegna sold KFMB (760 AM) and KFMB-FM (100.7) to Local Media San Diego, which in turn spun KFMB (AM) to iHeartMedia.
 Under the terms of the deal, Tegna retained exclusive control of the KFMB call sign for KFMB-TV, with the radio stations required to change their call letters within 30 days of the sale; LMSD changed KFMB-FM to KFBG that April.
 Meanwhile, iHeartMedia changed KFMB (AM) to KGB on July 4.